 This is an occasional series of presentations and discussions focused on important social issues affecting our state and community.

-SAGA is an inclusive group founded by St. John's with a mission to advocate the dignity of human sexuality in all of its orientations, genders, and life-enriching relationships in the spirit of God's love.
+Integrity/Straight and Gay Alliance is an inclusive group founded by St. John's with a mission to advocate the dignity of human sexuality in all of its orientations, genders, and life-enriching relationships in the spirit of God's love.
 The group meets at St. John's on the second Sunday of each month (except June) from noon to 1:30 p.m. in room 209 for lunch, fellowship and planning.
 There is no membership fee and meetings are open to visitors as well as regular attendees.
-The group's activities are funded through private donations as SAGA is an interfaith rather than Episcopal organization and receives no monies from the parish budget.
+The group's activities are funded through private donations as Integrity/Straight and Gay Alliance is an interfaith rather than Episcopal organization and receives no monies from the parish budget.

 Meetings available at St. John's include the following: